andrey101010/andrey101010/README.md

-### Hi there 👋 my name is Andrey, I am have a PhD in chemistry and I have specialized on instrumentation development woth a stromg focus on building analysis pipelines for benchmarking.
+### Hi there 👋 my name is Andrey, I have a PhD in chemistry and I am specialized on instrumentation development with a strong focus on building analysis pipelines for benchmarking.
 - 🔭 I’m currently working on the Fashion MNIST dataset with Tensorflow and Pytorch
 - 🌱 I’m currently learning time series with Multivariante time series analysis and MLflow
 - 💬 Ask me about the mass spectrometry, laser and how to build analysis pipelines in python to evaluate performance